 - Like investing, leveraged borrowing is another means of managing wealth that permits you to flex your lending muscle in order to fund a wide variety of personal or business needs.

-- The liquidity accessed through securities-based lending can be used for a host of needs, ranging from asset purchases to wealth planning.
+- The liquidity accessed through securities-based lending can be used for a host of needs, ranging from asset purchases to wealth planning to tax payments.

 - As with all financial transactions, there are potential risks in borrowing against your portfolio, but they can be managed.

 Take advantage of the liquidity your assets can offer

 Securities-based lending can be a better means of accessing liquidity than traditional financing options where non-investable assets, such as your house, are pledged as collateral.
 Proactively positioning a portion of your portfolio to be conveniently and immediately leveraged at will enables you to: